NachoBrito/json-schema-compiler/README.md

 2. Cloning this repository a
 3. Running the [create_image.sh](./create-image.sh) script

-The script will build and image for your current operating system and architecture, and put it in the `bin/local` folder.
+The script will build and image for your current operating system and architecture as  `target/json-schema-compiler`.

 ### 2. Compile json schema files